adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/bulk-download-and-upload.md

 For a code example that shows how to download and upload campaigns using the Bulk service with the workflow described below, see [Download and Upload Campaigns in PHP](../concepts/download-and-upload-campaigns-in-php.md).

 ## <a name="bulkdownload"></a>Bulk Download
-To download an account?s campaign data, call the [DownloadCampaignsByAccountIds](~/bulk-api/downloadcampaignsbyaccountids-service-operation.md) operation.
+To download an account's campaign data, call the [DownloadCampaignsByAccountIds](~/bulk-api/downloadcampaignsbyaccountids-service-operation.md) operation.
 To download the data of specific campaigns, call the [DownloadCampaignsByCampaignIds](~/bulk-api/downloadcampaignsbycampaignids-service-operation.md) operation.

 ### Downloading a Bulk File
-You may request all of the campaign?s data or only the data that has changed since the last time you downloaded the campaign?s data.
+You may request all of the campaign's data or only the data that has changed since the last time you downloaded the campaign's data.
 For either download operation, the following is an overview of the request settings and download workflow.
   > [!IMPORTANT]
   > You must use the same user credentials for the download request operation (either [DownloadCampaignsByAccountIds](~/bulk-api/downloadcampaignsbyaccountids-service-operation.md) or [DownloadCampaignsByCampaignIds](~/bulk-api/downloadcampaignsbycampaignids-service-operation.md)) and the [GetBulkDownloadStatus](~/bulk-api/getbulkdownloadstatus-service-operation.md) polling operation.